SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 - Data in the database

 # The physics
-The project is based on the physics and the simulation described in the PhD thesis: https://publikationen.uni-tuebingen.de/xmlui/handle/10900/144225, Saathof, 2023
+The project is based on the physics and the simulation described in the PhD thesis: https://publikationen.uni-tuebingen.de/xmlui/handle/10900/144225, Saathoff, 2023

 ### What are the accreting X-ray pulsars
 Accreting X-ray pulsars represent a distinctive class of binary stars.